 - Fixation with notions of success, brilliance, beauty, and power

 Like most personality disorders, NPD also cannot be characterized as black and white.
-It usually is a broad spectrum of grey.
-This means that a narcissist may display all or only some of these behavioral traits.
+It is usually a broad spectrum of gray.
+This means that most narcissists may display all or only some of these behavioral traits.
+However, you’ll be astonished by the research findings on narcissistic personality disorder.
+A study revealed that NPD’s lifetime prevalence stands at 6.2%, Interestingly, the rates were higher among men (7.7%) compared to women (4.8%).

-- They’re adept at hogging the limelight and making everything about themselves
+- They’re adept at garnering attention and making everything about themselves

 - Narcissists have an undying need for appreciation and thrive on compliments